Exclusive: Vivendi mulls sale of Brazil unit GVT - sources

 “Vivendi will now think about its options on Activision and take a decision in the coming months,” said a source close to the talks.

-GVT and Activision have been the major motors of Vivendi’s growth in recent years, bringing in an increase of 438 million euros in operating profit last year, which largely offset lower profit at French telecom operator SFR and Maroc Telecom.
+GVT and Activision have been the major motors of Vivendi’s growth in recent years, bringing in an increase of 438 million euros in operating profit last year, which largely offset lower profit at French telecom operator SFR and Maroc Telecom (IAM.CS).

 Vivendi has now turned to GVT as a candidate for disposal, as it seeks to reduce telecoms holdings that Fourtou sees as too risky and too capital-intensive, said two sources familiar with the company’s strategy.

-Vivendi bought GVT in 2009 for $2.9 billion, beating out Spain’s Telefonica, as part of Levy’s strategy to expand in emerging markets.
+Vivendi bought GVT in 2009 for $2.9 billion, beating out Spain’s Telefonica (TEF.MC), as part of Levy’s strategy to expand in emerging markets.
 Shareholders initially criticized the deal’s high price but eventually grew to appreciate GVT once it started to drive Vivendi’s earnings growth.

 GVT, an alternative provider of fixed telephone, broadband, and TV services in 120 Brazilian cities, is likely to attract interest from larger telecoms companies.